DC superheroes coming to your headphones as Spotify signs podcast deal

 Warner and DC will produce and distribute an original slate of narrative scripted podcasts exclusively for the streaming service, Spotify Technology SA SPOT.N said in a statement.

 Financial terms of the deal were not disclosed.
-Spotify's shares rose 5% on the news.
+Spotify's shares jumped 8.5% on the news.

+The company said that 19% of its total monthly active users listened to podcasts in the first quarter, up sequentially from 16%.

+Spotify's push into podcasts has helped it drive subscription at a time when many are home-bound due to the coronavirus outbreak, Chief Executive Officer Daniel Ek had earlier said.

 UPDATE 1-Kim Kardashian West to host criminal justice podcast for Spotify